A Complex Exile

 Homelessness and Social Exclusion in Canada

-Over 235,000 people couch surf, stay in emergency shelters, and live on the street in Canada every year.
-But lack of housing security is but one barrier faced by people who are homeless.
+Over 235,000 people couch-surf, stay in emergency shelters, or live on the street in Canada every year.
+But lack of housing security is just one barrier faced by people who are homeless,

 A Complex Exile goes beyond bio-medical and psychological perspectives on homelessness, mental illness, and addiction to call for a socially transformed response to homelessness in Canada.

 In addition to scholars of sociology, social work, psychology, law, and gender studies, this work will find an audience among homelessness policy makers, service providers, and social justice advocates.